The Best Way to Clean Carpet

 Time or dwell time, is important for the cleaning solutions to work.
 By allowing chemicals time to work, effort and agitation can be reduced.

-Remember also, that the most important step in any carpet cleaning job is a thorough pre-vacuuming.
+The most important step in any carpet cleaning job is a thorough pre-vacuuming.
 Up to 95% of the soil in your carpet is loose soil, and unless it is properly vacuumed out, when moisture is added, it will create a mass of mud and sticky fibers from dust and dander.
-It doesn't matter what the best way to clean carpet is without a great vacuuming first.
-It is critical to vacuum until very little soil comes up in the vacuuming process.
+It won’t matter what the best way to clean carpet is without a great vacuuming first.
+It’s critical to vacuum until very little soil comes up in the vacuuming process.

 Lets look at the basic varieties of carpet cleaning first.